jonnenauha/obj-simplify/README.md

 ## Object merging and multi-materials

-If your 3D-application needs to interact with all of the submeshes in the model, you should not use this tool.
+If your 3D-application needs to interact with multiple submeshes (`o/g`) in the model with the same material, you should not use this tool.
 For example an avatar model that has the same material in both gloves and your app wants to know e.g. which glove the user clicked on.
 This tool will merge both of the gloves face declarations to a single submesh to reduce draw calls.
-The visuals are the same, but the structure of the model can change.
+The visuals are the same, but the structure of the model from the code point of view can change.

 Multi-materials inside a single `o/g` declaration is another problem this tool tackles.
 These are OBJ files that set `material_1`, declare a few faces, set `material_2`, declare a few faces, rinse and repeat.
 This can produce huge files that have hundreds, thousands or tens of thousands meshes with small triangle counts, that all reference the same few materials.
 Most rendering engines will happily do those 10k draw calls if you don't do optimizations/merging in your application code after loading the model.
 This tool will merge all these triangles to a single draw call per material.